 Sleep is the most important thing for a trucker to have.
 A sleepy driver is just as dangerous as a drunk driver.
 As such, there are rules in place called the Hours of Service, set by the Federal Motor Carrier Safety Administration:

-Drivers are required to keep a logbook detailing any sleep and rest periods.
+Drivers have to keep a logbook detailing any sleep and rest periods.
 While electronic logging is becoming the industry standard, paper logs are still kept, which can lead to drivers falsifying records.

-Truck drivers may be tempted (or encouraged by employers) to break these rules.
+Truck drivers may (or encouraged by employers) to break these rules.
 In order to meet demands and to maintain profits, a company must make as many deliveries as possible.
 They may take liberties with safety requirements if a job is failing behind.
-Additionally, truckers are paid by the mile and not by the hour.
+Additionally, truckers pay is by the mile and not by the hour.
 This leads to many truckers relying on illegal drugs and over-the-counter methods of staying awake for longer than the human body can safely function.

-Many factors determine who will be held liable in the event of an accident.
-Each factor must be investigated fully to determine who will be held responsible for your injuries.
+Many factors determine who is liable in the event of an accident.
+There should be full investigation of factors to determine who is responsible for your injuries.

 For the driver:

 For the employer:

 Additionally, the manufacturer of any parts on the vehicle or trailer may be liable due to faults in the manufacturing process.

 It is the job of your trucking accident lawyer to weigh each factor in your accident thoroughly.
 Each party in a trucking accident will be doing their absolute best to prove they were not at fault.
 After your accident, give no information to anyone other than your insurance, your doctor, and your attorney.
 Any information that you give will likely shift the blame to someone else.

 Truck accidents are a complicated affair.
 Your injuries may be quite severe.
 After an 18 wheeler accident, you may suffer from: